chuanbinp/CZ4034-Information-Retrieval/README.md

 We are using a flask server as our backend.
 Socketio is used to transmit messages between server, client and twitterstreamer.
 To see functionalities of our server, you can access *http://localhost:5000/* which is a skeleton frontend that serves up information as queried.

-Also, whenever there is a new tweet, the twitterstreamer will inform our backend server which will update the new_tweet_count_dict dictionary.
+Also, whenever there is a new tweet, the twitterstreamer will inform our backend server which will update the server's new_tweet_count_dict dictionary.
 ```
 new_tweet_count_dict = {
   <client_session_id_1> : count1,